Midnapore: History

 Midnapore is notable for its contribution in the history of Indian freedom movement since it has produced many martyrs.
-During the British Raj, the city became a centre of revolutionary activities, such as the Santal Revolt (1766–1767) and the Chuar rebellion (1799).
+During the British Raj, the city became a centre of revolutionary activities, such as the Chuar Rebellion (1767–1833) and the Bhumij rebellion (1832–1833).
 The Zilla School, now known as Midnapore Collegiate School was the birthplace of many extremist activities.
 Teachers like Hemchandra Kanungo inspired and guided the pupils to participate in the Indian Freedom Movement.
 Three British District Magistrates were assassinated in succession by the revolutionaries Bimal Dasgupta, Jyothi Jibon Ghosh, Pradyot Kumar Bhattacharya, Prabhakangsu Pal, Mrigan Dutta, Anath Bandhu Panja, Ramkrishna Roy, Braja Kishor Chakraborty, Nirmal Jibon Ghosh.
 Khudiram Bose and Satyendranath Basu were some of the young men that laid down their lives for the freedom of India.
 Kazi Nazrul Islam attended political meetings in Midnapore in the 1920s.
 Raja Narendra Lal Khan, ruler of Narajole, who donated his palace for Midnapore's first college for women, had been implicated, (although it turned out to be false) for planting a bomb.

 Khudiram Bose was born in the Habibpur in 1889 and studied at Midnapore Collegiate School up to the eight standard.
 He was first caught by a policeman for distributing seditious leaflets in Midnapore in 1906.
 He was an anarchist and protested against the moderate policies of Surendranath Banerjea.
 Khudiram was sentenced to death for a failed attempt to kill Magistrate Kingsford.
 Satyendranath was executed on 21 November 1908.
 Noted freedom fighter and Bengal Province Congress Committee President Birendranath Sasmal practised at the Midnapore High Court.

-It is the place Roy's popularly known as "Babu's of Jara " in Jara Ramjibonpur.This Roy Bahadur actual title "Gangyopadhyay or Ganguly" was an effective, powerful royal family during British Raj.
-Among them Sanatan Roy and many such like him freedom fighters got birth.This is also the maternal house of Sir Asutosh Mukherjee who is known as Bengal Tiger and Raja Rammohan Roy called "The Father of Modern India".The Bengali Film "Antony Firingii" by Uttam Kumar was shot in this palace and the story was also taken from this family.
-It is also known for its Durga Puja.

 Rishi Rajnarayan Basu, one-time tutor of Rabindranath Tagore, Asia's first Nobel Prize winner, was headmaster of the Zila School in 1850.
 He founded a girls' school, a night school for workers, and a public library.
 The Rajnarayan Basu Pathagar library is still in existence near Golkuar Chowk.

 Not only Hindu activists, but also Muslim statesmen originated or spent time in Midnapore.
 Huseyn Shaheed Suhrawardy Second Chief Minister of Bengal during British Period, Prominent leader of Awami league, a major political party in Bangladesh, and the fifth Prime Minister of Pakistan, hailed from a prominent family of Midnapore.